 If obvious your cat is uncomfortable, please stop to avoid stress, anxiety and overgrooming.
 It may be the wrong activity for your older cat.

-For holiday travel, choose a solid carrier that can be secured with a seat beat in the car.
-This is important in the event of a traffic collision.
+For holiday travels, opt for a sturdy carrier that can be securely fastened with a seat belt in the car.
+This is crucial for safety in case of a traffic collision.

-You will need to train your cat to use the carrier that has positive results in the end.
-I recommend using treats or carrying your cat before dinner and taking it to the spot where his food awaits.
+Training your cat to use the carrier is essential.
+Use treats or carry your cat before dinner, leading them to the spot where their food awaits.

-Does your cat suffer from travel sickness or anxiety when inside the carrier?
-My Molly would vomit and poo minutes into a journey to the vet.
-So test your cat with positive results.
-Even so, pack a bag of wipes, handroll and pet-safe disinfectant to clean a litter tray, carrier, or car. or home.
-I use Safe 4 brand which RSPCA West Norfolk use in their cattery.
+If your cat suffers from travel sickness or anxiety in the carrier, conduct positive tests.
+My cat Molly would get sick minutes into a journey.
+Even with positive results, pack wipes, handroll, and pet-safe disinfectant for cleaning the litter tray, carrier, or car.
+I use the Safe 4 brand, also used by the RSPCA West Norfolk in their cattery.

-- Travel water bottle and bowl (please invest in a decent bottle to avoid leakage)
+- Travel water bottle and bowl (investing in a better quality bottle to avoid leakage)

 - Collapsible bowl if the travel water bottle does not include a bowl. (buy from Poundstretcher for £1.99)